apache/hudi/website/docs/write_operations.md

 - **Hard Deletes** : A stronger form of deletion is to physically remove any trace of the record from the table.
 This can be achieved in 3 different ways.
   - Using DataSource, set `OPERATION_OPT_KEY` to `DELETE_OPERATION_OPT_VAL`.
 This will remove all the records in the DataSet being submitted.
   - Using DataSource, set `PAYLOAD_CLASS_OPT_KEY` to `"org.apache.hudi.EmptyHoodieRecordPayload"`.
 This will remove all the records in the DataSet being submitted.
-  - Using DataSource or DeltaStreamer, add a column named `_hoodie_is_deleted` to DataSet.
+  - Using DataSource or Hudi Streamer, add a column named `_hoodie_is_deleted` to DataSet.
 The value of this column must be set to `true` for all the records to be deleted and either `false` or left null for any records which are to be upserted.

 ## Writing path
 The following is an inside look on the Hudi write path and the sequence of events that occur during a write.